yukunchen/Terminal/tools/README.md

 These are a collection of tools and scripts to make your life building the OpenConsole project easier.
-Many of them are designed to be functional clones of tools that we used to use when developing inside the windows build system.
+Many of them are designed to be functional clones of tools that we used to use when developing inside the Windows build system.

 ## Razzle

 This is a script that quickly sets up your environment variables so that these tools can run easily.
-It's named after another script used by windows developers to similar effect.
+It's named after another script used by Windows developers to similar effect.
  - It adds msbuild to your path.
  - It adds the tools directory to your path as well, so all these scripts are